 Emergency Spills.
 Implement as necessary to pass woody debris that is accumulating in the forebay and compromising the safe, unobstructed passage of fish.
 The operating project will immediately spill the woody debris to remove obstructions to fish passage.
 The operating project will notify CENWW-OD-T of the emergency spill as soon as possible to notify RCC, NOAA Fisheries, and other FPOM participants.

-Table MCN-7. [pg 1 of 5] McNary Dam Spill Patterns for Fish Passage with TSWs in Bays 19-20.
+Table MCN-7. [pg 1 of 5] McNary Dam Spill Patterns for Fish Passage with TSWs in Bays 19-20 and Bay 2 Locked at 4 or 6 Stops.